dengxiongshi/icet-master/doc/userguide/source/advanced_topics/customizing_cluster_spaces.rst

       site: 1   pos:  -0.000   1.674  14.734
     ...

-According to this analysis, orbits 4, 5 and 14 correspond, respectively, to nearest-neighbor in-plane, first nearest-neighbor out-of-plane and next-nearest-neighbor interactions.
-We can thus merge all remaining clusters.
+According to this analysis, orbits 4, 5 and 14 are related to interactions involving the surface layer.
+We can thus keep these orbits separate and merge all remaining ones.

 .. testcode::